AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 ### Effectiveness of Approach

+First, some definitions:
+SerialSequence is a completely serial implementation of the sequence abstraction (that does not have any MPI, openMP calls).
+ParallelSequence is our initial parallel implementation.
+UberSequence is our parallel implementation of the abstraction with the optimizations explained above.

-Results for Mandelbrot benchmarks for difference Sequence algorithms is shown below.
+Results for Mandelbrot benchmarks for difference Sequence algorithms are shown below.
-In particular,
-note that UberSequence (with work balancing) is much faster than the naive parallel implementation ParallelSequence.
+The benchmark generates the Mandelbrot set in a 5,000 by 2,000 sized grid, going up to 256 iterations per grid cell.

+In the first test, performance was measured on a 6-core GHC machine.
+The parallel implementations used up to 12 hyperthreaded execution contexts.
+Results are shown below:
+Notice, in particular, that UberSequence obtains pretty good speedup.

 [![][ghc-speedup]][ghc-speedup]

+The graph below shows how the speedup for UberSequence on Mandelbrot varies with the number of LateDays nodes.
+Each node has 2 CPUs * 6 cores * 2 hyperthreaded contexts.
-The graph below shows how the performance for UberSequence on Mandelbrot varies with the number of LateDays nodes.
-A value of 1 on the y-axis means that the sequence ran at the same speed as the serial implementation of the sequence library.
+A value of 1 on the y-axis means that the sequence ran at the same speed as SerialSequence.
 As  we increase the number of execution contexts, we still manage to get near-optimal speedups!